nynzzz/Graph-Colouring/README.md

   - list of given graphs (1st phase)
   - `txtReader` (a class containing a method that reads a txt of given format and returns a graph).
 #### Remarks:
   In order to use the code and check the results a user can run the main method in `Tournament_JAR` class.
 Format of a txt containing the graph is important, has to be the same as in the provided graphs.
 This code returns the best lower and apper bound found so far.
+To run the JAR configuration, a user has to change the path to the JAR file to the actual path on their PC.

 ## Game
 #### Vertex class